The No-BS Approach of Wilhelmina’s Bill Wackermann

 The model agency’s CEO will tell it like it is.

 Bill Wackermann is everything you’d want a high-flying CEO of one of the industry’s most storied modeling agencies to be.
-When we visited the Wilhelmina headquarters a few weeks ago, we were ushered into Wackermann’s cavernous office, a breakfast spread waiting just outside the door (we were hungry; it was perfect).
+When we visited the Wilhelmina headquarters, we were ushered into Wackermann’s cavernous office, a breakfast spread waiting just outside the door (we were hungry; it was perfect).
 The CEO himself came in a few minutes after us, having stopped at a ~very exclusive~ Brunello Cucinelli sample sale.
 After showing us some of his scores—the man has very, very good taste and knows good fashion (like last season’s Gucci) when he sees it—he got down to business.
 And by that we mean he told us exactly what it takes to head up a big, publicly traded business in an industry as complicated as model and talent management.
-(Along with major models like Cindy Bruna, they also rep celebs like Nicki Minaj, Shawn Mendes, and Demi Lovato.)
+(Along with major models, they also rep celebs like Nicki Minaj and Shawn Mendes.)

-For the uninitiated, Wackermann’s role, one he’s had for coming up on a year, is entirely new for him.
-Because up until he took it in January, he was a publisher at Condé Nast, leading various magazines there, including Details, Glamour, and CNTraveler, for a whopping 21 years.
+For the uninitiated, Wackermann’s role marked a new professional direction for him.
+Previously he was a publisher at Condé Nast, leading various magazines there, including Details, Glamour, and CNTraveler, for a whopping 21 years.
 But, as everyone and their therapist knows, the publishing industry is a-changing—understatement of the year—and a year ago, Wackermann moved on.
-And now, he’s given Wilhelmina it’s most profitable quarter ever, and is willing to shake up some of the old-school notions that have left other agencies stagnant.
+Now he’s given Wilhelmina its most profitable quarter ever and is willing to shake up some of the old-school notions that have left other agencies stagnant.
 From how he tells it, he’s learned a lot in the year he’s been running the show—and, tbh, seems to know exactly what he’s doing.
 Wackermann school is now in session.

 What it felt like starting an entirely new career after 21 years at the same company: